|Title:||An Experimental Evaluation of Corequisite Developmental Education in Texas|

 Control Condition: The project team will assign control group members to their institution's standard course placement for students with their placement score and other relevant attributes.

-Key Measures: Placement measures will include scores on the TSIA and the TSIA diagnostic profile.
-The group eligible for random assignment will be identified by the institutions based on these measures, and these measures will also be used as covariates in the statistical analyses.
-Researchers will draw on THECB administrative data to measure student participation in different course options: a) enrollment in a college-level course; b) enrollment in a college-level course combined with low-touch support (e.g. a non-course-based option or a developmental course that is less than 3 credit hours per semester); c) co-enrollment in a college-level course and a full-length developmental course; and d) enrollment in the highest level of developmental education.
-Key "intermediate" outcomes will include time elapsed before attempting a first college-level course, college-level credits completed in the first semester, passing a college-level course in the remediated subject, and enrollment in a semester following random assignment.
-Long term-outcomes will include retention in semesters after the one-year study period, total college credits accumulated, and degree completion or transfer.
+Key Measures: Students’ scores on the TSIA writing component will serve as the key placement measures .
+The group eligible for random assignment will be identified by the institutions based on this score which will also be used as a covariate in the statistical analyses.
+Researchers will draw on THECB administrative data to measure student participation in different course options: a) enrollment in a college-level course; b) corequisite enrollment combining a college-level course with concurrent support (e.g. a non-course-based option or a developmental course rated at 1 to 3 credit hours per semester); and c) enrollment in the highest level of developmental education.
+Key intermediate outcomes will include enrollment in a first college-level course, college-level credits completed in the first semester, passing a college-level course in the remediated subject, and enrollment in a semester following random assignment.
+Long term-outcomes will include persistence for additional semesters, total college credits accumulated, and degree completion or transfer.
 Other covariates to be used in the statistical analyses include demographic characteristics such as gender, age, and ethnicity.

 Data Analytic Strategy: To measure the treatment impact, researchers will estimate a linear regression model including the treatment indicator and a vector of baseline covariates that will be used to establish baseline equivalency.
 Researchers will include the baseline covariates to improve the precision of the treatment effect estimates.